guilhermeglr/LoveJourney/replit.md

 ### Backend Architecture
 - **Server**: Express.js with middleware for logging and error handling
+- **Database**: PostgreSQL with Drizzle ORM for persistent data storage
-- **Storage**: Abstract storage interface with in-memory implementation
+- **Storage**: Abstract storage interface with PostgreSQL implementation
 - **Development**: Hot reloading with Vite integration in development mode

 ### UI Components Structure